drewbelf/cv/index.md

 ### academic

+Proposal accepted for "Penance and Satisfaction in Alexander of Hales's *Glossa in quatuor libros Sententiarum*."
+Qui primus legit: Studies in Sentence Commentaries on the Eighth Centenary of Alexander of Hales’s Lectures.
+St. Bonaventure University.
+June 12–13, 2024.

 Proposal accepted for "'Worthy Acts of Penance' in Early Franciscan Soteriology."
 78th Annual Convention of the Catholic Theological Society of America.
 Baltimore.
 June 13–16, 2024.

 `2023`